-The university offers a number of Graduate Teaching/ Research Assistantships (GTRA) in the master's degree programs in accountancy, biology, counseling, education, English, history, and music.
-The recipient of an assistantship is awarded a cash stipend of \$8,000 for a nine month contract and a fee waiver for up to nine credit hours per academic semester.
-(Accountancy stipends are \$5,000.)
+ASSISTANTSHIPS .....Graduate Office The university offers a number of Graduate Teaching/ Research Assistantships (GTRA) in the master's degree programs in accountancy, biology, education, English, and music.
+The recipient of an assistantship is awarded a cash stipend (amount varies) and a fee waiver for up to nine credit hours per academic semester.
 All books, supplies, and special course fees are the responsibility of the student.
-The appointee is contracted to work on a quarter-time basis.
+The appointee is contracted to work on a quartertime basis.
 Graduate Assistants are not eligible for other university employment during the GTRA contract period.